MicrochipTech/WFI32_Ethernet_Wi-Fi_Bridge_OOB/README.md

 ## Command Line Interface

-Bridge board is equipped with a command line interface (CLI) accessible via UART, enabling users to configure Wi-Fi, bridge and TCP/IP settings in real-time.
-This feature allows users to make adjustment and experiment without the need to setup build environment, significantly simplifying the process of fine-tuning device parameters.

-CLI command/response enables users automate the Bridge operation programmatically, also helps to troubleshoot issues, and adapt settings on-the-fly, enhancing the overall development and deployment experience.
+Bridge board is equipped with a command line interface (CLI)accessible via UART, CLI command/response enables users automate the Bridge operation programmatically, also helps to troubleshoot issues, and adapt TCPIP settings on-the-fly, enhancing the overall development and deployment experience.
 This flexibility is especially beneficial for rapid prototyping and iterative testing, as user can implement the changes immediately and observe their effects.